tjbrailey/Website/content/research.md

 - BITSS Blog Post: [Ensuring Reproducibility in Large Research Teams (2022).](https://www.bitss.org/ensuring-reproducibility-in-large-research-teams/)

 **Selected Works in Progress**
+- Technology Shocks Reshape the Geography of Human Activity: Global Evidence Since 1750 (with Neil Lee and Yohan Iddawela).
 - Security Responses to Gender-Based Violence in Conflict: Evidence from IDP Camps in Nigeria (with Pilar Sanchez-Bellosta).
 - Policed to Distrust: Colonial Coercion and Contemporary Attitudes toward State Security.
+- Explaining the Emergence of Security Regimes.
 - Refugee Camp Onset, Development, and Conflict in Sub-Saharan Africa.
 - Aerial Campaigns and Civilian Victimization: Evidence from Nigeria.
-- Explaining the Emergence of Security Regimes.